ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 if the same key appears multiple times, only the last value is taken.
 This means that duplicating the same key could result in unexpected outcomes.
-For example, the following expresses no preferences:
+For example, the following states no preferences:

 ~~~
 train-ai=y, train-ai="n", train-genai=n, train-genai, all=n, all=()
 ~~~

-If the parsing of the Dictionary fails, no preferences are expressed.
+If the parsing of the Dictionary fails, no preferences are stated.
 This includes where keys include uppercase characters, as this format is case sensitive
 (more correctly, it operates on bytes, not strings).